Azure-Samples/ms-identity-java-webapi/README.md

 ### Scenario

 1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token from the Microsoft identity platform for the authenticated user.
-1. The access token is then used as a bearer token to authorize the caller in the Java web API and then subsequently exchanged for another access token for the Microsoft Graph API.
+1. The access token is then used as a bearer token to the request to the Java web API.
+The web API validates the access token using Spring Security, exchanges the incoming access token for a Microsoft Graph access token using OAuth2.0 On-behalf-of flow, and uses the new access token to request information from the Graph Me endpoint.

 The flow is as follows:

 1. Sign-in the user in the client(web) application.
 1. Acquire an access token for the Java Web API and call it.
-1. The Java Web API authorizes the caller and then calls another downstream Web API ([The Microsoft Graph](https://graph.microsoft.com)) after obtaining another [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) using the [on-behalf-of](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
+1. The Java Web API validates the access token using Spring Security and then calls another downstream Web API ([The Microsoft Graph](https://graph.microsoft.com)) after obtaining another [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) using the [on-behalf-of](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.

 ## How to run this sample